PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

 Click the 'Build' button in the Control Panel tab (Figure 7).
 You should see a progress indicator followed by an Enrichment Map (Figure 8).

-> See the <a href="http://wiki.cytoscape.org/Cytoscape_3/UserManual">Cytoscape 3 User Manual</a> for a detailed description of the functionality
+> See the <a href="http://wiki.cytoscape.org/Cytoscape_3/UserManual" target="_blank">Cytoscape 3 User Manual</a> for a detailed description of the functionality

 - {: .aside } #### Navigation